arobie1992/ClarinetSim/README.md

 You will also need a somewhat newer version of Java.
 This was built with Java 20, but that likely isn't necessary as the only relatively new feature is [records](https://blogs.oracle.com/javamagazine/post/records-come-to-java).
 I will try to update this once I have a definite version figured out.

+Additionally, all support scripts are written in bash since this should be accessible in some form on basically any operating system.
+The scripts should use relatively platform-agnostic features, so hopefully everything works, but I can't make any promises.

 ## Developing